Our Lady of Kazan: Vatican copy

 Procession to the site of the icon's recovery, 21 July 2015.

 After the Russian Revolution of 1917, there was speculation that the original icon was in fact preserved in St. Petersburg.
 Reportedly, an icon of Our Lady of Kazan was used in processions around Leningrad fortifications during the Siege of Leningrad (1941–1944) during World War II.

-Another theory proposed that the Bolsheviks had sold the image abroad, although the Russian Orthodox Church did not accept such theories.
+Another theory proposed that the Bolsheviks had sold the icon abroad, although the Russian Orthodox Church did not accept such theories.
 The history of the stolen icon between 1917 and 1953 is unknown.
 In 1953 Frederick Mitchell-Hedges purchased an icon from Arthur Hillman.
 According to Yuri S. Soloviev, one of Joseph Stalin's bodyguards, and Selim Bensaad, Stalin's great grandson, Stalin owned an Icon of Our Lady of Kazan.
-Although the status of the icon as the original Kazan icon remained disputed, Cyril G.E.
-Bunt concluded "that it is the work of a great icon painter of the 16th century [...] the pigments and the wood of the panel are perfectly preserved as exhaustive X-ray tests have proved, and have mellowed with age", suggesting that while it was a copy of the original icon, it was nevertheless the original icon carried by Pozharski in 1612.
-It was exhibited at the World Trade Fair in New York in 1964–1965.
-On 13 September 1965, members of the Blue Army of Our Lady of Fátima spent the night in veneration of the icon in the pavilion in New York.
-The Blue Army eventually bought the icon from Anna Mitchell-Hedges for US$125,000 in January 1970, and the icon was enshrined in Fátima, Portugal.

 In 1993 the icon from Fátima was given to the Vatican and Pope John Paul II had it installed in his study, where he venerated it for eleven years.
 In his own words, "it has found a home with me and has accompanied my daily service to the Church with its motherly gaze".
 John Paul II wished to visit Moscow or Kazan so that he himself could return the icon to the Russian Orthodox Church.
-However the Moscow Patriarchate was suspicious that the Pope might have other motives, so he presented the icon to the Russian Church unconditionally in August 2004.
-On August 26, 2004, it was exhibited for veneration on the altar of St. Peter's Basilica and then delivered to Moscow.
-On the next feast day of the holy icon, July 21, 2005, Patriarch Alexius II and Mintimer Shaymiev, the president of Tatarstan, received it in the Annunciation Cathedral of the Kazan Kremlin.
+The Moscow Patriarchate was suspicious that the Pope might have other motives, so he presented the icon to the Russian Church unconditionally in August 2004.
+On 26 August 2004, it was exhibited for veneration on the altar of St. Peter's Basilica and then delivered to Moscow.
+On the next feast day of the icon, 21 July 2005, Patriarch Alexius II and Mintimer Shaymiev, the president of Tatarstan, received it in the Annunciation Cathedral of the Kazan Kremlin.
 This copy is sometimes nicknamed "Vatikanskaya".

-The icon is now enshrined in the Cathedral of the Elevation of the Holy Cross, part of the Convent of the Theotokos (re-established as a monastery in 2005), on the site where the original icon of Our Lady of Kazan was found, and plans are underway to make the monastery's other buildings into an international pilgrimage centre.